mitarnik04/MicroUnit/README.md

 ### 🔧 Simple, Code-First Configuration

-Forget about XML or YAML.
-MicroUnit is configured entirely in PHP, making your setup explicit, versionable, and easy to understand.
-Add or remove features as you need, with no hidden magic.
+Forget about XML, JSON or YAML.
+Configure everything entirely in PHP, making your setup explicit, versionable, and easy to understand with no hidden magic.

 ### 🛠️ Setup & Teardown

-MicroUnit supports per-suite and per-test setup and teardown hooks, so you can prepare your environment and clean up after tests with ease.
-Pass setup results directly to your tests for maximum flexibility.
+Per-suite and per-test setup/teardown hooks.
+Pass setup results directly to your tests.

 ### 📦 Zero-Dependency, Composer-Friendly

-Install MicroUnit with Composer and get started in seconds.
-No global installs, no vendor lock-in, and no unnecessary dependencies.
+Install with Composer and get started in seconds.

 ---